nickpoorman/nickpoorman.github.io/2020-07-26-data-pipelines-part-2-retries/index.md

 2. We need to ensure the messages eventually make it to our webhooks.
 Our solution should be resilient to webhook downtime.
 It should also be able to deal with rate limit requirements a given webhook might have.
 3. We want our messages committed to disk.
 We will most likely have more data than can be reasonably kept in RAM.
 Also, committing messages to disk gives us better message durability guarantees should the system restart.
 4. We don't want the overhead of managing a large replicated service like Kafka.
-5. We need acknowledgement capabilities between every producer, consumer, and webhook.
+5. We need acknowledgment capabilities between every producer, consumer, and webhook.

-### Acknowledgements
+### Acknowledgments

 Before we move on, we need to go back to the last post where we talked about acknowledgments.
 When sending a message from a producer to a consumer, we need a way for the consumer to acknowledge that the message was received and processed.
 Let's use the case of consumer-2 and SaaS Webhook in the above diagram.
 When consumer-2 makes an HTTP Request to SaaS Webhook, SaaS Webhook will accept and process the message.
 Once the message has been processed, SaaS Webhook will respond with an acknowledgment.
 In the case of HTTP, the acknowledgment is probably an HTTP 200 response code.
 Internally, we are using pub-sub so our acknowledgments should be similar.
 A producer will publish a message and a consumer should respond with an acknowledgment once it has processed the message.
 We can do this quite simply in NATS.